nilsujma-dev/nilsujma-dev/README.md

 - **Expertise in Evolution:** With over 2 Decades in cybersecurity, my experience ranges from securing legacy systems to pioneering in cloud-native architectures.
 My passion lies in solving complex security challenges and guiding clients, partners, and teams through the evolving landscape of digital security.

 #### 🎙️ Beyond the Cyber World:
 - **Ham Radio Enthusiast:** I'm an avid Ham Radio operator with call signs 9V1AB (Singapore) and DL1MNU (Germany).
 I love operating on HF using digital modes such as FT8 but also do enjoy regular catch up's with friends by leveraging on "Brandmeister".
+Some time back I have build and established the Digital Radio network DB0LM in Limburg, Germany including operationalzing the DMR network in the region.
-- **Endless Learner:** Fascinated by Quantum Physics and currently learning Thai, my curiosity knows almost no bounds.
-I am exploring various fields, from the mysteries of the universe to the nuances of human languages.
+- **Endless Learner:** I am also fascinated by Quantum Physics and currently learning Thai.
+For the last I just completed 100 Hours of Lessons with my private Tutor.

 #### 🌱 Currently Coding in Python
 - Focusing on developing solutions, predominately for my work - in Python.